SCIENCE ALIVE

 Marine Biology Major

-Hi, my name is alexander Lavin and I am a first year student on the marine biology track.
-Working with science alive is an amazing experience and helps me shape how I lead others and what I do both in and outside of the classroom.
-Learning science with students is an amazing experience that benefits everyone involved and has long lasting impacts on us throughout our lives.
+Hi, my name is Alexander Lavin and I am an undergraduate student in the Marine Science discipline with a minor in archaeology at the University of Central Florida.
+Working with Science Alive is an amazing experience and helps me shape how I lead others throughout what I do both in and outside of the classroom.
+Learning science with students is an amazing experience that benefits everyone involved and has long lasting impacts that benefit us throughout our lives.
 Learning about science topics expands our horizons and makes us more interesting people!
 Working with the Hydroculture Project at Nova Blanche Forman has been an incredible way to connect engineering and the sciences through physical projects that students learn and grow with together.
-The students love participating in the Hydroculture Project, and it has so far been one of the greatest successes of Science Alive.
+The students love participating in our Hydroculture Project, and it has so far been one of the greatest successes of Science Alive.
 Aside from science education, I enjoy athletics like Scuba diving and running as well as fishing with friends.
-You can frequently find me studying biology and having fun teaching complex biology topics to others!
+You can frequently find me studying biology and fossil history, as well as teaching complex biology topics to others!

 Picture